-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES lesson-specific guidance is provided in the "Meeting Students' Needs" section.
-The "Supporting Materials" also provide additional "Language Dives" and "Resources" to ELLs to participate in during class and at home.
-In addition to the supports for ELLs that are provided for each lesson, in a section of the lesson entitled "Universal Design for Learning," guidance is given to support students using "Multiple Means of Representation" MMR, "Multiple Means of Action and Expression" MMAE, and "Multiple Means of Engagement" MME.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES Students' Needs" section.
+The Teacher Guide "Supporting Materials" also provides additional "Language Dives" and "Resources" to ELLs to participate in during class and at home.
+In addition to the supports for ELLs that are provided for each lesson, in a section of the lesson entitled "Universal Design for Learning," guidance is given to support students using "Multiple Means of Representation" (MMR), "Multiple Means of Action and Expression" (MMAE), and "Multiple Means of Engagement" (MME).
 The recommended pacing for each module lesson and each "ALL Block" lesson is 60 minutes.
 8f) The content can be reasonably completed within a regular school year and the pacing of content allows for maximum student understanding.
 The materials provide guidance about the amount of time a task might reasonably take.
 Yes The content can reasonably be completed within a regular school year and the pacing of content allows for maximum student understanding.
 There are four modules within each grade level that provide approximately nine weeks of instruction each.
 Each module is divided into three units that contain approximately 10-12 lessons each.